prequel-dev/workshop/scenarios/scenario-03-cre-2024-007/README.md

 Open a browser and load the Prometheus UI.
 The URL will be http://prometheusXX.classroom.superorbital.io/ (change `XX` to your lab number found on your lab worksheet printout).

 Use Prometheus to visualize and explore RabbitMQ metrics.
-For example, start with:
+Let's start with:

 ```
 rabbitmq_alarms_memory_used_watermark{namespace="rabbitmq"}